 He chuckled.
 “Good pull.”
-Eun knew a lot about Star Wars, but not by choice; Peter was always speculating about who would win—Old Luke or young Yoda—or who packed a bigger piece: flaccid Chewie or hard Lando.
+Eun knew a lot about Star Wars, but not by choice; Peter was always speculating on who would win—Old Luke or young Yoda—or who was packing a bigger piece: flaccid Chewie or hard Lando.

 “Holly’s party—you going?”

-He dug in his nose with a sweaty finger, extracted a booger, inspected it, then flicked it away.
-Eun winced in disgust.
+He dug in his nose, extracted a booger, inspected it carefully, then flicked it away.
+Eun winced in clear disgust.

 “Yeah.
 Why?”
 He wiped his hand on his shorts.

 His eyes widened.
-“What time is—” He clicked his phone on, and saw it was a quarter past seven.
 “SHIT!”
 He grabbed the nearest can of Axe (there were seven of them scattered throughout his room) and began spraying himself down.

-Eun fanned the air, coughing from the fumes.
-“Peter, it’s okay to be late; it’s not like they’re—”
+Eun fanned the air, trying not to cough.
+“Peter, it’s okay if we’re late; it’s not like we—”

 “No!”
 Peter stretched his boxers open and doused his nuts.
 “Not tonight!”
-He locked eyes with her and became still.
+He locked eyes with her and became unnaturally still.

-She crossed arms and gave him a dubious stare.
+She crossed her arms and gave him a dubious stare.
 “I don’t even know what that means.”

 He clunked the can onto his desk and scrambled into a button-down shirt and a pair of jeans.
 “Let’s go.”
-He strode through the door, snapping his lapels briskly down.
-On his way out, he grabbed a small, green-glowing vial and stuck it into his pocket.
+As he strode through the door, he snapped his lapels briskly down.
+On his way out, he grabbed a green-glowing vial and stuck it in his pocket.

-Eun Yin noticed, but didn’t say anything.
-As long as black-ops ninjas weren’t holding her at gunpoint, she didn’t care.
+Eun Yin noticed, but she kept quiet.
+As long as black-ops ninjas weren’t holding her hostage, she didn’t care.
 Peter had apologized for letting that happen, and promised that nothing of the sort would happen again.
-She wasn’t sure if she actually believed him, but as things stood now, she was willing to give him the benefit of the doubt.